 Most people are searching for a heater that heats up fast, runs affordably, and runs environmentally friendly.
 Well you found your answer!
 Infrared heats heat the actual objects and people in a space rather than the actual air – meaning no thermal loss.

-Unlike other types of heaters infrared heaters heats directly.
-Other heaters heat up the air and surrounding space while these heat through the actual objects and/or people, saving you time and money.
+Unlike other types of heaters, infrared heats through objects.
+Other heaters heat up the air and surrounding space while infrared heat goes through the actual objects and/or people, saving you time and money.

 Infrared heat is immediate, so no need to wait for that warming period.
 Infrared is actually a wavelength, mimicking natural light.
 Yes, infrared heat is similar to the warmth the sun provides us.
 We can’t actually see it (it’s invisible to us) and you won’t feel any sort of breeze from it.
 Instead you will simple feel the warmth through you like you would on a hot summers day.